albert-azcarate/SoftExcel-PROP-FIB/README.md

 ## Usage

 To use the application, simply download the source code and compile it using Java.
-Once compiled, you can run the application by executing the `Excel` class.

 ## Features